Zhaoyi-Yan/Shift-Net_pytorch/README.md

 solve it now.
 If you train our model in a single GPU, please set `skip=1` in `options/base_options`.
 Otherwise, when training with `InnerCos` working on a single GPU, please refer the code before commit [aa2382b](https://github.com/Zhaoyi-Yan/Shift-Net_pytorch/tree/aa2382b194f36cabf40dabc6d3007cdcdc112153)

+## Kindly remindier
+If you find it a little hard to read the code, you may read [Guides](https://github.com/Zhaoyi-Yan/Shift-Net_pytorch/blob/master/guides.md).

 ## New things that I want to add
 - [x] Make U-Net handle with inputs of any sizes.
 (By resizing the size of features of decoder to fit that of the corresponding features of decoder.
 - [ ] Update the code for pytorch >= 0.4.